Click here to get your books in front of millions of readers. Then follow these steps:

 Take a look at the explanation of errors by the developers of EPUBCheck.

-The current version of Apple Books Asset Guides contains information about EPUB 3.
-However, if you still need access to the documentation to create EPUB 2 books, you can download Apple Books Asset Guide 5.0 here.
+The current version of the Apple Books Asset Guide contains information about EPUB 3.
+However, if you still need access to the documentation to create EPUB 2 books, you can download Apple Books Asset Guide 5.0.

 There are different types of digital partners who can help you get your books on Apple Books: